zbunde/tutorials.gschool.it/source/testing_a_sinatra_app.md

 * End-to-end test
     * Slowest type of testing because it is exercising the whole system
     * Long term use sparingly, right now don't worry about it
-        * We will evolve into other layers of testing
+        * We will evolve into other layers of testing to replace some acceptance tests
     * People use other terms to describe this type of test, remember the concept of being user facing
 * Exercises user facing interface
     * Helps us understand and document the needs of the user